-The project outline for the “Fenne HydroHub” hydrogen infrastructure project, which STEAG designed together with the project partners Siemens AG, the Institute for Future Energy and Material Flow Systems (IZES gGmbH) and the German Research Center for Artificial Intelligence (DFKI GmbH) and submitted to the “Living Labs for the Energy Transition” ideas competition organized by the Federal Ministry of Economic Affairs and Technology (BMWi), was selected from 90 entries and evaluated as eligible for funding.
-By means of the selected projects, the German Government intends to accelerate the development of hydrogen technologies and the establishment of integrated energy systems, and make them ready for the market.
+The project outline for the hydrogen infrastructure project "HydroHub Fenne", which STEAG drafted together with the project partners Siemens Energy, the Institute for Future Energy and Material Flow Systems (IZES gGmbH) and the German Research Center for Artificial Intelligence (DFKI GmbH) and submitted to the ideas competition "Reallabor der Energiewende" of the German Federal Ministry of Economics and Technology, was selected from 90 entries and found eligible for funding.
+With the selected projects, the German government wants to accelerate the expansion of hydrogen technologies and the establishment of sector coupling and bring them to market maturity.

 The core element of the HydroHub is an electrolyzer with a capacity of just under 53 megawatts (MW), which will be built at the long-established STEAG site in Völklingen-Fenne by 2026.
 In the future, the green hydrogen produced there can make an important contribution to the decarbonization of Saarland industry and the mobility sector.
 Currently, several agreements in principle with regional companies on the supply of hydrogen and oxygen from Fenne are about to be concluded.

 But regardless of exactly where STEAG's green hydrogen, i.e. generated by means of renewable energies and thus climate-neutral, is used in the future - it can make an important contribution in many areas to Germany achieving the climate targets it has set itself.